 9012 vs H11

 The 9012 and H11 are two of the most common automotive bulb types, but they use different sockets and are not interchangeable.
-The 9012 is primarily used for various positions and fits many vehicles in our database.
-The H11 is typically found in the various positions position across many vehicles.
+The 9012 is primarily used for Low Beam and Daytime Running and fits 55 vehicles in our database.
+The H11 is typically found in the Fog Light and Low Beam position across 1,323 vehicles.
 Many cars use both bulbs in different positions, which is why shoppers often compare them side by side.
 This guide covers the key differences in fitment, brightness, and application to help you identify which bulb goes where on your vehicle.

 Vehicles Using 9012